jenkinsci/plugin-installation-manager-tool/README.md

   - artifactId: plugin2_artifactId
     source:
       version: plugin2_version
+  - artifactId: plugin3_artifactId
   ...
+tool:
+  ...
 ```

+Any root object other than `plugins` will be ignored.
 As with the plugins.txt file, version and url are optional, and if no version is entered, the latest version is the default.

 #### Examples